DigitalNZ/supplejack/_posts/2017-12-04-installation-walk-through-by-example.md

 This will ensure that we get some useful data through the API.

 Now create a record model and include the Supplejack::Record class into it.
 Don't use the `rails g model record` command to do this, as it will create a rails migration, which is unnecessary: this model won't inherit from ApplicationRecord like most models do.
-Instead, Supplejack will govern the model behavior and link it to our api.
+Instead, Supplejack will govern the model behaviour and link it to our api.

 Like this: